|

 spectrum of 1-bromo-2-chloroethane

-spectroscopy analysing mass spectra of 1-bromo-2-chloroethane
+spectrometry - analysing the mass spectrum of 1-bromo-2-chloroethane

 email doc